Is Silicone Biodegradable? Does It Breakdown?

 How is silicone made?

 The process of making silicones starts with silica.
-It is heated to temperatures as high as 1800˚C to create what is called isolated silicon.
+It is heated to temperatures as high as 1800˚C to create isolated silicon.
 (SIMTEC, 2017) The silicon is then combined with methyl chloride (using heat), followed by further reactions using other chemicals and more heat.
-While they are made in large part using a naturally occurring and abundant element, the resulting materials are still synthetic polymers like other plastics.
+While they are made largely using a naturally occurring and abundant element, the resulting materials are still synthetic polymers like other plastics.

 Is silicone biodegradable?

-The answer depends on what we define as biodegradable since pretty much anything will naturally degrade over time.
+The answer depends on what we define as biodegradable since almost anything will naturally degrade over time.
 So let’s start by defining what counts as truly biodegradable.

 A given item or product is considered biodegradable when it can be broken down by microorganisms (like bacteria, fungi, or microbes) and be reabsorbed by the environment without causing pollution.
 (BBC Good Food, 2021) An apple core, for example, is generally considered biodegradable

 Relevant regulatory bodies also support this definition.
-The Canadian Competition Bureau defines biodegradable as "a characteristic of a product or packaging that, with respect to specific conditions, allows it to break down to a specific extent within a given time."
+The Canadian Competition Bureau defines biodegradability as "a characteristic of a product or packaging that, concerning specific conditions, allows it to break down to a specific extent within a given time."

 In the States, the US Federal Trade Commission specifies that items that do not completely decompose within one year after customary disposal would be deceptively labeled under degradable terms.
 (EPA, 2020)

-So in order to be considered biodegradable an item or product needs to break down by microorganisms within a specific amount of time, without leaving harmful chemicals behind, and be likely to be disposed of in ways that will support its degradation.
+So to be considered biodegradable, an item or product needs to break down by microorganisms within a specific amount of time, without leaving harmful chemicals behind, and be likely disposed of in ways that will support its degradation.

-Based on these criteria, silicones are not biodegradable because they are likely to take far more than a year to degrade (once they are worn) and release harmful substances into the environment when they do degrade as other synthetic polymers do.
-They are also most likely to wind up in landfills that do not support decomposition since they are designed to keep oxygen and sunlight out which are needed for decomposition.
+Based on these criteria, silicones are not biodegradable because they are likely to take more than a year to degrade (once worn) and release harmful substances into the environment when they degrade as other synthetic polymers do.
+They are also most likely to wind up in landfills that do not support decomposition since they are designed to keep oxygen and sunlight out, which are needed for decomposition.

-It turns out it is still difficult to say how long it takes for silicones to degrade since biodegradation tests are difficult to perform on silicone polymers because they are so durable on several ends of the spectrum.
+It is still difficult to say how long it takes for silicones to degrade since biodegradation tests are difficult to perform on silicone polymers because they are so durable on several ends of the spectrum.

 With low solubility and high vaporization rates, we are currently still left with a big question mark surrounding this question.
-(Clean Technologies and Environmental Policy, 2008) But if less durable plastics can take between 1.8 and 2,500 years to degrade we can safely say that silicones are likely to take a while.
+(Clean Technologies and Environmental Policy, 2008) But if less durable plastics take between 1.8 and 2,500 years to degrade, we can safely say silicones will likely take a while.
 (ACS Sustainable Chem.
 Eng.
 2020)

 Is silicone toxic?

 According to Health Canada, "silicone rubber does not react with food or beverages, or produce any hazardous fumes" and there are currently no known health risks associated with silicone cookware.
-They do however warn not to use silicone cookware at temperatures exceeding 220°C (or 428°F).
+However, they warn not to use silicone cookware at temperatures exceeding 220°C (or 428°F).

 Even though the external applications of silicones are the focus of our coverage here at The Eco Hub, it must be noted that while deemed similarly safe, the FDA does warn about using liquid silicone as an injectable filler for cosmetic purposes.

-Liquid silicone may leave targeted areas blocking blood vessels in the brain, heart, lymph nodes, or other parts of the body causing serious danger.
+Liquid silicone may leave targeted areas blocking blood vessels in the brain, heart, lymph nodes, or other body parts, causing danger.
 (Healthline, 2019)

 A woman placing a vegetable into a silicone bag.
 Pin